Dagmawi-Kebede/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c , This program prints all single digit numbers of base 10 starting from 0 using putchar.

 7-print_tebahpla.c , This program prints the lowercase alphabet in reverse.

+8-print_base16.c , This program prints all the number of base 16 in lowercase.